-Japan hit with deadly floods and landslides; 15 dead
+Japan hit with deadly floods and landslides; 18 dead

 - More than 7,800 rescuers are searching for missing and stranded people

-Japan (CNN)At least 15 people were killed and hundreds are still stranded after heavy rains triggered floods and landslides this week in southwest Japan, authorities said.
+Japan (CNN)At least 18 people were killed and hundreds are still stranded after heavy rains triggered floods and landslides this week in southwest Japan, according to Japanese state-run NHK news agency.

-Twelve people died in Fukuoka and 14 people are missing, according to Fukuoka prefecture's Disaster Management web site.
-It said 104,746 people remain under evacuation order.

-Three people have been killed and 47 people are unaccounted for in Oita prefecture, where 40,033 people remain under evacuation order.
+Fifteen people died in Fukuoka and three in Oita Prefecture.
+An evacuation order remains in effect for nearly 105,000 people.

 Heavy rains hamper search efforts